 First Baptist Church relies on its members to finance everything from day-to-day operations to mission trips to Endowments for maintenance of our historic sanctuary.
 Our Church has been blessed with a generous congregation that takes advantage of the numerous giving options available.
 Explore the many ways to contribute to the life of the Church.

 Stewardship – First Baptist Church relies on the generous donation of time, talent and money to fulfill its mission of being a servant community of faith making disciples for Jesus Christ in the 21st Century.
-“Every Gift Matters” — our Stewardship theme – emphasizes gifts of every size and kind is what builds the Church.
-Stewardship is not a one-time commitment, it is a way of life that builds our faith and brings us closer to God.
+“Telling Your Story” — our Stewardship theme – emphasizes gifts of every size and kind is what builds the Church.
+Stewardship is not a one-time commitment, it is a way of life that builds our faith and brings us closer to God. (see the October 17 issue of First Foundations)

 Memorial Gifts – Donors are acknowledged in writing when a memorial gift is made and the family of the person in whose memory the gift is given is notified of the gift.